Frozen Pumpkin Applesauce Dog Treats

 Frozen Applesauce and Pumpkin Dog Treats Recipe

-This two ingredient dog treats recipe is super easy to make.
+These three-ingredient dog treats are super easy to make.

-As a friendly reminder, always consult with your pet’s veterinarian before introducing any new food into their diet, especially if your dog has any food sensitivities.
+As a friendly reminder, always consult with your veterinarian before introducing any new food to your dog’s diet, especially if your dog has any food sensitivities.

-If you’re using silicone molds, place it on a baking sheet to make transferring to the freezer easier.
+If you’re using silicone molds, place them on a baking sheet to make transferring to the freezer easier.

 Mix well.

-Paw shaped silicone mold filled with pumpkin applesauce mixture and a bone shaped silicone mold partially filled with the mixture.
+Paw shaped silicone mold filled with pumpkin applesauce treat mixture, ready for the freezer.

 Finally, place the filled mold or tray into the freezer for at least 4 hours, or until the treats are completely frozen.
-I like to leave mine overnight just to make sure they are frozen completely.
+I like to leave mine overnight just to make sure they are frozen.

 Once the treats are fully frozen, take them out of the freezer and pop them out of the mold or tray.